d031182/modeling-in-sap-data-warehouse-cloud/exercises/ex4/internal-orders-view/README.md

         "RATES_TABLE" => 'V_TCURR')
       ```
       <br>![](../images/create_internal_orders_ads_15.png)

+      > **Currency Conversion**: More information about the SAP HANA Function and its parameters can be found under the SAP Help site: https://help.sap.com/viewer/7c78579ce9b14a669c1f3295b0d8ca16/Cloud/en-US/d22d746ed2951014bb7fb0114ffdaf96.html

 19. Select the Calculation Node and click on <b>Data Preview</b> from the context menu.
     - Validate the values in <b>NETAMOUNT_TG</b> and <b>TARGET_CURRENCY</b>